camunda/camunda-docs/docs/self-managed/operational-guides/production-guide.md

 At this point you are able to connect to your platform through HTTPS, correctly authenticate users using Azure Active Directory, and have connected to external databases such as Amazon OpenSearch and Amazon PostgreSQL.
 The logical next step is to focus on the Camunda application-specific configurations suitable for a production environment:

 - Amazon OpenSearch configuration for the core component:

+### Enabling Index Lifecycle Management (ILM) Policies for Amazon OpenSearch

 - It is important to have Index Lifecycle Management for Amazon OpenSearch.
 Here is an example:
 - Retention time is a setting in the helm chart with default values from the SaaS setup.

 ```yaml
 [